kragen/yamemex/README.md

       eliminating #2.
     - changing the getAnnotationsFor handler to send an object containing all columns of the row, eliminating #5.

     This would leave only duplications #1, #6, and #8.
-Unifying #6 and
+Unifying #6
-  #8 would involve a simple model-view framework, and unifying #1 with
-  them would involve a Django-style schema definition EDSL in JS, so I don't feel as bad about those.
+    and #8 would involve a simple model-view framework, and unifying #1 with them would involve a Django-style schema definition EDSL in JS, so I don’t feel as bad about those.

 - avoid empty-string unclickable titles in blog view (oh shit. the title in the database for this one is ‘{{ mustache }}’.
 I think that means mustache.js is fucking with me and double-interpreting the